enmitko1/oracle_db_install_RHEL8/README_EN.md

 . /home/oracle/scripts/setEnv.sh

-8. Creamos los scripts de arranque y parada de la base de datos, usamos el scripts create_start_stop_scripts.sh existente en el repositorio:
+8. Create the scripts to start and stop the database, run the script create_start_stop_scripts.sh available in the repository:

 sh create_start_stop_scripts.sh